-A lot of ink has been spilled on the malaise afflicting Kraft Heinz stock.
-Broadly speaking there seem to be four key points of concern.
+A lot of ink has been spilled on the malaise afflicting Kraft Heinz (KHC) stock.
+Broadly speaking, there seem to be four key points of concern.
 Firstly, the lingering issue of debt vis-a-vis earnings and cashflow.
-Secondly, the pressing need of the company to invest in its brands and stabilize operations.
-Thirdly, the $15 billion impairment change which included hits to the Kraft and Oscar Mayer brands.
-Finally, accounting issues regarding procurement practices delayed the release of last year’s results until early last month.
-On that final point I don’t think too much needs to be said.
-The financial impact arising from these issues is pretty minor relative to the size of the business.
-In the grand scheme of things it is points one, two, three and four that are the most concerning.
+Secondly, the pressing need for the company to invest in its brands and stabilize operations.
+Thirdly, the $15b impairment charge against brands like Kraft and Oscar Mayer.
+Finally, accounting issues regarding procurement practices that delayed the release of last year’s results until early last month.
+I don’t think too much needs to be said on that last point because the financial impact is pretty minor.
+It is points one, two, three and four that are the most concerning.

 Let’s start with the debt load.
 As things stood at the end of last year, Kraft had total outstanding net debt of around $30b.
 The business pumps out annual EBITDA in the $6.5b area, while net profit is currently running at $3-$3.5b.
 Between cash from operations and a possible program of non-core brand divestments, there’s probably enough to make meaningful progress on getting leverage down.
 Indeed, the company recently closed the sale of its Canadian cheese business for around $1.25b.
 Still, don’t be surprised if the $1.60 per share annual dividend – worth around $2b in cash terms – sees another cut.